 Before I get back to recording on the Ken and Lisa Theriot Christmas Album project (I know!
 We need to hurry), I thought I'd send out a quick message telling what hardware and software I'm using.

 Starting with the mics, I use a Shure SM-81 for acoustic guitar and either the Rode NT2-A or the Oktava MK319 for vocals.
-These all feed into the EMU 1820m Audio Dock, which is my computer interface and has the mic preamps and analog-to-digital converters.
-Then it’s all software.
+These all feed into the EMU 1820m Audio Dock (which isn't available anymore.
+I now use a Focusrite Scarlett 2i2 instead), which is my computer interface and has the mic preamps and analog-to-digital converters.
+Then it's all software.
 I record into Reaper and do all my mixing and arranging (as well as track effects such as compression, EQ, Auto-Tune, reverb, etc).

 Once all tracks are recorded, treated and mixed, I render it all to a 2-track stereo file.
 I then open that file in Adobe Audition for final treatment, which includes stuff like trimming the front and back of the song to get rid of count-ins, and audible stuff at the end of the song.
 I like to use quick fade ins at the beginning and fade outs at the end so everything starts and ends at absolute zero.